gifflet/parallax/index.md

 4. `task_ids` - Comma-separated list of specific task IDs to implement (e.g., "2,3,7,15").
 If not provided, automatically select available tasks without dependencies

+**PHASE 1: TASK MASTER INTEGRATION ANALYSIS**

+**🔍 ADVANCED INFERENCE PROTOCOL: Deep Task Analysis**

-**PHASE 1: TASK MASTER INTEGRATION ANALYSIS** Establish deep integration with Task Master to identify available work:
+Establish deep integration with Task Master using multi-modal reasoning:

+**Meta-Cognitive Chain-of-Thought Analysis:**
-- Connect to Task Master and retrieve task information
+1. Connect to Task Master and retrieve task information
+2. **Reasoning Step**: Analyze task relationships and dependencies
-- If `task_ids` provided: Validate specified task IDs exist and are in pending status
+3. If `task_ids` provided: Validate specified task IDs exist and are in pending status
+   - **Confidence Check**: Verify all dependencies with 95%+ confidence
-- If `task_ids` NOT provided: Retrieve all pending tasks without dependencies
+4. If `task_ids` NOT provided: Retrieve all pending tasks without dependencies
+   - **Semantic Analysis**: Understand task intent and requirements
-- Analyze task specifications and complexity requirements
+5. Analyze task specifications and complexity requirements
+   - **Complexity Scoring**: Rate each task 1-10 for implementation difficulty
-- For specified tasks: Verify dependencies are satisfied before proceeding
+6. For specified tasks: Verify dependencies are satisfied before proceeding
+   - **Dependency Graph**: Build mental model of task relationships
-- For automatic selection: Identify tasks suitable for parallel development (no blocking dependencies)
+7. For automatic selection: Identify tasks suitable for parallel development (no blocking dependencies)
+   - **Optimization Algorithm**: Select tasks that maximize throughput
-- Evaluate task specifications for completeness and clarity
+8. Evaluate task specifications for completeness and clarity
+   - **Clarity Score**: 0-100% specification completeness rating
-- Prioritize tasks based on complexity, priority, and estimated development time
+9. Prioritize tasks based on complexity, priority, and estimated development time
+   - **Multi-Factor Ranking**: Weight priority (40%), complexity (30%), time (30%)

+**Self-Consistency Validation**:
+- Generate 3+ independent task selection strategies
+- Compare selections for consensus (>80% agreement required)
+- If divergence detected, apply meta-reasoning to resolve

+**Alternative Path Exploration**:
+- Use Tree-of-Thoughts to explore task grouping permutations
+- Apply counterfactual analysis: "What if we select different tasks?"
+- Score each path using multi-criteria decision analysis

 Think carefully about task selection criteria and how to maximize parallel development efficiency.
 When specific task IDs are provided, ensure all their dependencies are met before proceeding.